Attosius/Extensions/README.md

 Run unity project to see visualization of Physics2D.BoxCastAll(Rect.center, Rect.size, Rotation, Direction, Distance) method

-Rectangle move by custon direction with rotation and hit some gameobject (mini rects with cross)
+Rectangle move by custom direction with rotation and hit some gameobject (mini rects with cross)

 ![image](https://github.com/Attosius/Unity-checker/assets/21027214/0a3035c7-996d-4974-923f-1928185a4dee)